 How to Successfully Make an Obscenely Low Offer on a House

-To better ensure you get the home you want for a dream price, follow these seven steps from the experts.
+To better ensure you get the home you want for a dream price, follow these six steps from the experts.

 1. Do Your Research Before House Hunting

-Know the property.
 A good strategy is to look for a property that needs some attention and care, has been on the market for months, or is distressed.
-Karim Wahba, a realtor with Realty One Group in Mission Viejo, Calif., had clients who didn’t mind lending a little blood, sweat and tears to fixing up a property if the price was right.
+Karim Wahba of Wahba Group Real Estate had clients who didn’t mind lending a little blood, sweat and tears to fixing up a property if the price was right.
 He used this fact to find them a deal.

 2. Use Cash When Buying a House

 Making an all-cash offer is about as enticing to a seller as it gets, said Than Merrill, host of A&E’s “Flip This House” and CEO and co-founder of the real estate investment education company FortuneBuilders.

 “If you plan to make an extremely low-ball offer, like 25% less than the asking price, you might want to consider using cash to cushion the cheap bid,” Merrill said.

 There are a few reasons this could work, from a seller knowing that all cash usually means a fast closing to the fact that financed offers often fall through at the last minute, he said.
 Obviously, not everyone can come up with an all-cash offer, so you should at least do the next best thing and get fully pre-approved.

 “Other terms that can be modified to improve the chances are paying closing costs and reducing the length of the inspection period,” said Machado.